-Dr. Rosemary Martino holds a Tier 2 Canada Research Chair in Swallowing Disorders and is Associate Professor of Speech-Language Pathology at the University of Toronto, and Senior Scientist at the Krembil Research Institute, University Health Network.
+Dr. Rosemary Martino holds a Tier 2 Canada Research Chair in Swallowing Disorders and is Professor of Speech-Language Pathology at the University of Toronto, and Senior Scientist at the Krembil Research Institute, University Health Network.
 She is an expert in the area of swallowing disorders (dysphagia) and clinical epidemiology.

 The focus of Dr. Martino’s research is dysphagia, more particularly oropharyngeal dysphagia, secondary to neurological, cancer and cardiovascular etiologies.
 Dysphagia is an abnormality in swallowing physiology of the upper aerodigestive tract and a common consequence of diseases, including stroke, Parkinson’s disease, cardiovascular disease, and head and neck cancer.
 The presence of dysphagia can itself cause serious comorbidities.
 These comorbidities include pneumonia, malnutrition, dehydration, anxiety, depression, poor quality of life and even death.
 In sum, dysphagia is not only a consequence of diseases that are common in adults, but its presence can have serious sequelae, compromising patient health and overall recovery.
 Dr. Martino’s research aims to discover high-level evidence to determine whether swallowing interventions are beneficial in reducing or eliminating these unnecessary consequences.